 Using multiple memory cards with lower data storage versus using just one with a high data storage is another photo backup tip you can follow.
 This way if something happens to the memory card, you only lose a few files and not the entire photo collection of your trip.

 When I am traveling and taking lots of photos and videos, I switch out memory cards on a daily basis.
 Then, if I am diving, I swap out my memory cards as often as I change my batteries.
 This is a precautionary measure I make in case I flood my camera on the next dive.
-At least if my underwater camera gets water damage, I won’t lose all the photos from the previous dives.
+At least if my underwater camera gets water damaged, I won’t lose all the photos from the previous dives.

 Keep your memory card in a safe and secure container before and after use.
 I have lost memory cards because I’ve misplaced them or tucked them somewhere and they fell out.
 You can get a memory card case to keep yourself organized and to protect your sensitive memory cards.